jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 The idea is that every time we make a change to the Ansible EE repo, this will trigger the OpenShift Pipeline to build and push the EE to our registry, in this case [quay.io](https://quay.io/).

+**NOTE:** Please check [Trigger Pipeline Execution From GitHub](https://cloud.redhat.com/blog/guide-to-openshift-pipelines-part-6-triggering-pipeline-execution-from-github) article for more details on how OpenShift Pipelines works.

 # Applying OpenShift Pipelines Manifests

 We need to clone the OpenShift Pipelines manifests repo and apply them to the OpenShift cluster.
 But first we need to create the secrets to pull & push images to the registries and the Github webhook secret.